-Economic development and prosperity are direct results of the scientific-technological-industrial revolution which especially raged at an unprecedented tempo during the past few decades.
+Economic development and prosperity are direct results of the scientific-technological-industrial revolution that especially raged at an unprecedented tempo during the past few decades.
 Mass production, mass consumption, a materialism and free time are phenomena related to economic development and prosperity.
-This prosperity touches the totality of humanity-it characterizes his/her lifestyle and influences his/her life- and worldviews (Zahn).
-It often happens that, amidst prosperity or educating his/her child, a parent shows neglect or realizes an inadequate permissive educative attitude.
+This prosperity touches the totality of humanity-it characterizes his lifestyle and influences his life- and world-views (Zahn).
+It often happens that, in the midst of prosperity or educating his child, a parent shows neglect or realizes an inadequate permissive educative attitude.

 Prosperity means the ascension of a person into a meaningful culture.
-In striving for prosperity, a person is so involved in honestly and dishonestly amassing earthly possessions that he/she loses contact with his/her fellow persons, as well as with him/herself.
+In striving for prosperity a person is so involved in honestly and dishonestly amassing earthly possessions that he loses contact with his fellow persons as well as with himself.
 This larger passion for possession gives rise to an undeniable social competition and awareness of status.
-From this spring the demand for more and better educating for a child, as a status symbol, as well as a response to the greater demand for this from society, according to Gresse.
+From this springs the demand for more and better educating for a child as a status symbol as well as a response to the greater demand for this from society, according to Gresse.15

-The way in which prosperity influences educating a child and youth is described as follows by Kirstein:
+The way in which prosperity influences educating a child and youth is described as follows by Kirstein16:

-"In his acquiring and using his prosperity, a parent no longer has the time to communicate with his child and, consequently, carries on a tranquil conversation with him about everyday things that occur around him and his child.
-The parent also will pay any amount to any institution or person for the 'education' of his child, while he is not yet saddled by it.
+"In his acquiring and using his prosperity, a parent no longer has the time to communicate with his child and consequently carries on a tranquil conversation with him about everyday things that occur around him and his child.
+The parent also will pay any amount to any institution or person for the 'education' of his child as long as long as he is not yet saddled by it.
 Then the child feels disowned and in the way of his parents' daily social or business matters.
 For the parents, educating their child also demands that they establish a good rapport with him at home.
 Because they try to shirk their pedagogical responsibility by placing it on the shoulders of someone else, their communication with their child is attenuated and pedagogical communication between them becomes inadequate."

-"Prosperity allows material values to be emphasized heavily in society at the expense of social and spiritual values.
+"Prosperity allow material values to be emphasized heavily in society at the expense of social and spiritual values.
 Conscience often is replaced by the pursuit of material things.
 'Business for the sake of business' often is offered as an excuse for dishonesty.
 The child, and especially the critical puber, views the adult in this situation as hypocritical and accuses him of applying double standards.
 Some youths such as Hippies distance themselves from the symbols of prosperity by having a neglectful appearance.
-With this neglectful, slovenly appearance they symbolize their protest of the alleged dishonesties and misjudgments of parental behavior," according to Kirstein.
+With this neglectful, slovenly appearance they symbolize their protest against all of the alleged dishonesties and misjudgments of parental behavior," according to Kirstein.17

-Amidst prosperity, a person is attuned to the individualism of possession and power, and less so to the social or the pedagogical.
-Prosperity, and especially the competition in its acquisition, create a distance between people.
-That is, a person must continually choose between Being and Having (Marcel)-between the two most extreme possibilities of being possessable for another, and the possessor (not possessable).
-A person increasingly becomes a function (useful person) for fellow persons, and the possibility of a genuinely personal co-existence becomes attenuated.
-There is a chilling in the inner life, a forsaking of social relationships and a strengthened competitive relationship; a situation within which it becomes more difficult to meet fellow persons: this leads to loneliness.
-The inclination also is to view youth in terms of their economic benefits and productivity.
-However, they must rather be educated to being serviceable and available to fellow persons than to an excessive disposition for possessing.
+In the midst of prosperity a person is attuned to the individualism of possession and power and less so to the social or the pedagogical.
+Prosperity and especially the competition in its acquisition create a distance between people.
+That is, a person continually must choose between Being and Having (Marcel)-between the two most extreme possibilities of being possessable for another and the possessor (not possessable).
+A person becomes increasingly a function (useful person) for fellow persons and the possibility of a genuinely personal co-existence becomes attenuated.
+There is a chilling in the inner life, a forsaking of social relationships and a strengthened competitive relationship; a situation within which it becomes more difficult to come into contact with fellow persons: this leads to loneliness.
+The inclination also is to view youths in terms of their economic benefits and productivity.
+However, they must rather be educated to being serviceable and available to fellow persons than to an excessive disposition for possessing.18